ellysh/video-game-bots/ClickerBots/protection.md

 	Sleep(1500)
 wend
 ```
 Idea of the script improvement is to perform the emulated actions irregularly.
-The action `b` will be emulated by the bot with 50% probability in our example.
+The action "b" will be emulated by the bot with 50% probability in our example.
 This should be enough to avoid the simple protection algorithm of a `ActionSequenceProtection.au3` script.
 You can launch the protection system script and the bot script for testing.

 ## Process Scanner